 Smokeball is desktop-based law practice management software for Windows-based law firms.
 Its robust document and automation features are tightly integrated with Microsoft Word and Outlook.

 Automated time tracking.
 Due to the tight Microsoft Word and Outlook integration, Smokeball can keep track of what you are doing as long as you are working in Smokeball, Word, or Outlook.

 Offline access.
 Because Smokeball is desktop-based, you can keep using it even when you are offline.

 Cloud backend.
 Instead of requiring your firm to set up and maintain a server, Smokeball uses the cloud to make your data available to everyone in your firm.
-Smokeball’s cloud-based infrastructure also powers its mobile apps.
+Smokeball’s cloud-based infrastructure also powers its mobile apps so you can view and save documents on the go.

 Sponsored Smokeball Updates